 - Support Groups: Bright Tomorrows offers two curriculum-based psycho-educational support groups from September-May.
 The faith-based and hope-affirming Christian materials used are clinically accurate.
 The Bright Tomorrows Support Group (BTSG) meetings are typically on the 1st & 3rd Thursdays at 7PM.
 This support group is designed for adults with a bipolar disorder or a depression diagnosis.
 The Bright Tomorrows Family Group (BTFG) meetings are typically on the 2nd & 4th Thursdays at 7PM.
 This is a support group designed for the family and friend support givers of those with mental health concerns.
 If you would like to know more, go to our “Support Groups” page.

-A THERAPIST’S RECOMMENDATION: “I have referred numerous individuals, couples, and families to the Resides for personal consultation and to their support group.
+A THERAPIST’S RECOMMENDATION: “I have referred numerous individuals, couples, and families to the Resides for a personal consultation and to their support group.
 They provide comfort, encouragement, and hope borne out of their personal experience.
 Tim has learned to manage his illness—relying on his strong faith, his insatiable desire to read and learn, and a humble willingness to listen to those he loves and trusts.
 We are very fortunate to have this couple sharing their wisdom and experience with our community.” —Licensed Marital and Family Therapist & Licensed Professional Counselor

 COST: We are supported by the freewill tax-deductible donations of those who benefit and/or appreciate the work and ministry services offered under the auspices of Bright Tomorrows.
 We welcome churches and para-church organizations to consider including Bright Tomorrows in their benevolence budget.